Tealive: Expansion

 On September 25, 2022, Tealive opened its 800th branch in Batu Kawan, Penang, with plans to reach 1000 branches by 2024.
 In early 2019, Tealive launched its first drive-thru branch in collaboration with Petronas in Subang Jaya, Selangor.

 Incidents

 On June 27, 2018, the Court of Appeal ordered Tealive, owned by Loob Holdings Sdn Bhd, to close all its operations after being found guilty against Chatime, owned by La Kaffa International Co Ltd from Taiwan.
 This was because La Kaffa claimed that Tealive had violated the agreement as its franchise and had altered the drink ingredients without La Kaffa's approval as the parent franchise company.
+However, Tealive did not cease operations and instead settled out-of-court with Chatime, thus ending the legal battle between the two cooperations.